python-jsonschema/jsonschema/docs/errors.rst

     :func:`sorted` or :func:`max` will cause more relevant errors to be considered greater than less relevant ones.

+    :argument set weak: a collection of validators to consider to be "weak".
+If there are two errors at the same level of the instance and one is in the set of weak validators, the other error will take priority.
+By default, :validator:`anyOf` and :validator:`oneOf` are considered weak validators and will be superceded by other same-level validation errors.
+    :argument set strong a collection of validators to consider to be "strong".

 .. doctest::

     >>> schema = {